jmklu/stedi-lakehouse/README.md

 ### SQL Scripts

-Each script was used to create tables in AWS Glue from the JSON files in the landing zone:
+Each script was used to create tables in AWS Athena from the JSON files in the landing zone:

 1. **`customer_landing.sql`** - Creates the `customer_landing` table.
 2. **`accelerometer_landing.sql`** - Creates the `accelerometer_landing` table.